Judges should possess sterling quality of integrity: SC

 “One who stands in judgments over others should be incorruptible.
 That is the high standard which is expected of judges,” it said in its verdict.

-If a judicial officer decides a matter for any “extraneous reasons”, he is not performing his duty in accordance with law, the bench added. (agencies)
+If a judicial officer decides a matter for any “extraneous reasons”, he is not performing his duty in accordance with law, the bench added.
+(PTI)

 Editorial